ANU-RSES-Education/EMSC-2022/README.md

-# Jupyterhub on DigitalOcean to serve notebooks for a course
+# Jupyterhub for ANU EMSC2022

 Many of us use jupyter notebooks to teach classes and we often serve them through `mybinder.org` because all of our students experience the same environment no matter what platform they use.
 The only problem with binder is that any changes the students make to their notebooks are not recorded if their session times out - the student session on binder is *not persistent* across sessions.